Adamantios Korais

-Adamantios Korais or Koraïs (Ἀδαμάντιος Κοραῆς /el/; Adamantius Coraes; Adamance Coray; 27 April 1748 – 6 April 1833) was a Greek scholar credited with laying the foundations of modern Greek literature and a major figure in the Greek Enlightenment.
+Adamantios Korais or Koraïs (Ἀδαμάντιος Κοραῆς /el/; Adamantius Coraes; Adamance Coray; 27 April 1748 – 6 April 1833) was a Greek scholar, who is credited with laying the foundations of modern Greek literature.
+He was a major figure in the Greek Enlightenment.
 His activities paved the way for the Greek War of Independence and the emergence of a purified form of the Greek language, known as Katharevousa.
 Encyclopædia Britannica asserts that "his influence on the modern Greek language and culture has been compared to that of Dante on Italian and Martin Luther on German".

 Life and views

 Korais was born in Smyrna, in 1748.
-His father Ioannis, of Chian descent, was demogérontas in Smyrna; a seat similar to the prokritoi of mainland Greece, but elected by the Greek community of the town and not imposed by the Ottomans.
+His father Ioannis, of Chian descent, was demogérontas in Smyrna, a seat similar to the prokritoi of mainland Greece, but elected by the Greek community of the town and not imposed by the Ottomans.